RobJY/quorumSenseCA/README.md

 Usage:
 + In the far left black panel labelled 'bacteria' you can left-click the mouse to create green critters and right-click to create red critters.
 This panel shows the critters.
-+ Press start button start critters growing and fighting
++ Press start button to start critters growing and fighting
 + Press stop button to stop critters
 + If you click with the mouse in the 'bacteria' field while simulation is running, the simulation will stop.
 Just hit the start button to start it up again.